 Full-time faculty and certain administrative staff may participate in optional retirement plans as authorized by the Code of Virginia rather than VRS retirement plans.
 These optional retirement plans are defined contribution plans offered through Teachers Insurance and Annuity Association - College Retirement Equities Fund (TIAA-CREF) and Fidelity Investments Tax-Exempt Services Company.
 These plans are fixed contribution programs where the retirement benefits received are based upon employer and employee contributions, plus net investment gains or losses.
 Employees hired prior to July 1, 2010 (Plan 1) have an employer required contribution rate of 10.4 percent.
-Employees hired on or after July 1, 2010 (Plan 2) have an employer required contribution rate of 5 percent.
+Employees hired on or after July 1, 2010 (Plan 2) have an employer required contribution rate of 8.5 percent and an employee required contribution rate of 5 percent.
 Individual contracts issued under the plan provide for full and immediate vesting of both the University's and the employee's contributions.

-Total employer pension costs under optional retirement plans were approximately \$2.7 million for the year ended June 30, 2015 of which \$355,218 is reflected as a current liability on the Statement of Net Position at June 30, 2015.
-Contributions to the optional retirement plan were calculated using the base salary amount of approximately \$27.6 million for fiscal year 2015.
+Total employer pension costs under optional retirement plans were approximately \$2.8 million for the year ended June 30, 2016, of which \$363,288 is reflected as a current liability on the Statement of Net Position at June 30, 2016.
+Contributions to the optional retirement plan were calculated using the base salary amount of approximately \$28.1 million for fiscal year 2016.